jimohola/Data_Anotations_Label-vineyard-images-/README.md

 ## Labellmg

 LabelImg is a graphical image annotation tool.
-The images are in YOLO format. [installation](https://github.com/tzutalin/labelImg)
+The labelled images are in YOLO format. [installation](https://github.com/tzutalin/labelImg)